ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/misc/mvebu-iob.rst

 Marvell IOB address decoding bindings
 =====================================

-IO bridge configration driver (3rd stage address translation) for Marvell Armada 8K and 8K+ SoCs.
+IO bridge configuration driver (3rd stage address translation) for Marvell Armada 8K and 8K+ SoCs.

 The IOB includes a description of the address decoding configuration.